chinmayic/Owncloud-installation-writing-assignment/README.md

 ### Configure

 ### Add a user account
-1. Log on to the ownCloud web interface with the admin credentials.
+1. Log in to the ownCloud web interface with the admin credentials.
 1. Navigate to **Users** page.
 2. Enter the new user’s **Login Name** and **E-Mail**.
 3. Optionally, assign **Groups**.